 Pendants from the Past

 As mentioned previously, creating a space that conveys the industrial style doesn’t have to come with an eye-watering price tag.
-This style encourages you as the designer to be creative with the materials available to you and make the most of any resource and talents, leaving you with an interior you can be truly proud of.
-2018 has begun with an increasing focus on eco-friendly methods that can help to save our planet, and as with many industries, interior design is often reflective of what’s going on in the world.
-Find new, functional purposes for once cast-aside objects for an aspirational space that you have truly made your own.
+This style encourages you as the designer to be creative with the materials available to you and make the most of any resource, leaving you with an interior that is truly yours.

-We hope these tips have helped you in your quest for the industrial look, and remember, lights are a great place to start!
-Our fantastic range of industrial-style lights are available in all the latest on-trend colours, including copper, brass and pewter, meaning you can have stylish interiors exactly how you want them!
-But don’t just take our word for it, follow our social media channels where we post regular testimonials from customers who have achieved that enviable industrial look using our lights; it’s the best way to get inspired!
+We hope these tips will help you in your quest for the industrial look, and remember, lights are a great place to start!
+Our fantastic range of industrial lights is available in all the latest on-trend colours, meaning you can have stylish interiors exactly how you want them!